My rating: 5 of 5 stars

 Montag, a fireman in the novel, finally awakes from his censor-induced stupor and admits, “‘I don’t know anything anymore’” (Bradbury 18).

-And so fell Mrs. Smith and all of Vietnam into a new Dark Age.
+So fell Mrs. Smith and all of Vietnam into a new Dark Age.
 After the war, “all television, radio, and telephone systems; filmmaking; and Internet service providers in Vietnam are owned and operate by state agencies” and other forms of print media, such as newspapers, “are owned and operated by government ministries, the Communist Party, and official organizations” (Luong 37).

 By removing books and knowledge from the hands of the people, the government was able to erase the responsibility of education and self-government.
 Vietnamese citizens simply had to do what they were told.